Wear your event badge at all times.

 An oddly-mirrored badge may be your friends’ only clue that you have been abducted and replaced with an evil extradimensional clone.
 It’s also good for getting into the con.

-Inappropriate behavior, such as violence, obstructing hotel hallways, lewd acts, or obscene language or conduct, is prohibited.
+Inappropriate behavior in Anime Iwai designated areas, such as violence, obstructing hotel hallways, lewd acts, or obscene language/conduct, is prohibited.

 No smoking and/or vaping outside of designated areas.

-Do not touch someone’s costume, prop, wig, or person without their permission.
+Do not touch someone’s costume, prop, wig, or person without their permission - cosplay is not consent.

 Do not perform commercial or business transactions without the prior written consent of Anime Iwai.